eroux/Dunhuang-unicode/README.md

 The aim is to be able to treat Dunhuang texts as a digital corpus that can be analyzed.

 This work is under [CC0 license](LICENSE), roughly equivalent to Public Domain.

+## Old forms

+The text still contains some old forms that make it difficult to analyze:

+- འི འོ འང འམ are often (not always) separated from the syllable by a tsheg (་)
+- some reversed gigus appear instead of normal gigus
+- some anusvara appear instad of མ suffix